Santa Barbara Drug Crime Lawyers

 - Schedule V Drugs: The drugs in this category are extremely low-risk.
 An example of this form of drug includes codeine.

-Sanford and Christy Horowitz are extremely skilled at defending against drug crimes, including:
+Sanford Horowitz extremely skilled at defending against drug crimes, including:

 - Possession for Sale